As you may know, last year I began a Kickstarter project to create a low cost Micro PLC Training DVD.

-As part of that effort, I was searching for a low cost USB to Serial Adaptor that individuals could buy which would also work with RSLinx’s “Auto-Configure” feature.
+As part of that effort, I was searching for a low cost USB to Serial adapter that individuals could buy which would also work with RSLinx’s “Auto-Configure” feature.

 Note: For a low cost version of the 1761-CBL-PM02 see this article

-Keyspan USA-19HS: The World’s Best USB to Serial Adaptor?
+Keyspan USA-19HS: The World’s Best USB to Serial adapter?

-As can be seen below, it comes in an “easy to open” clear plastic clamshell package with the adaptor itself front and center:
+As can be seen below, it comes in an “easy to open” clear plastic clamshell package with the adapter itself front and center:

-The back of the package shows the included USB cable, and also includes the claim that this USB to Serial adaptor is the “world’s best.”
+The back of the package shows the included USB cable, and also includes the claim that this USB to Serial adapter is the “world’s best.”

-Inside the package you’ll find a driver CD with the notice that you need to install the software on the CD before you plug in your Keyspan adaptor.
+Inside the package you’ll find a driver CD with the notice that you need to install the software on the CD before you plug in your Keyspan adapter.

 So I inserted the CD into my laptop running Window 7 64 bit, and the software installation was friendly, quick and un-eventful:

-Once the software install finished, I plugged the adaptor into my laptop.
+Once the software install finished, I plugged the adapter into my laptop.
 Windows seamlessly installed the hardware driver, and as can be seen below it was assigned to Comm 4:

 With the cable driver installed and working, the next step was to test the cable out.

-First, I connected the Keyspan adaptor to a 1761-CBL-PM02 which in turn was plugged into a MicroLogix 1000.
+First, I connected the Keyspan adapter to a 1761-CBL-PM02 which in turn was plugged into a MicroLogix 1000.

 I then opened RSLinx Classic Lite, added a DF1 driver, assigned it to Comm 4, and pressed the “Auto-Configure” button.